ECLF - EXPECT SOMETHING DIFFERENT

 ECLF member projects and initiatives

 ECLF is an umbrella for member driven working groups, consortium projects or other initiatives that foster the mission of our community.
-Projects are typically initiated and organized by one or more members.
+Projects are typically initiated and organized by one or more members, while ECLF provides process support and an enabling virtual infrastructure.

 ECLF maintains a dedicated virtual platform which is strictly limited to members.
 It contains